microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-with-resource-data.md

 1. Obtain a certificate with a pair of asymmetric keys.

-    - You can self-sign the certificate, since Microsoft Graph does not verify the certificate issuer, and uses the public key for only encryption.
+    - You can self-sign the certificate, since Microsoft Graph doesn't verify the certificate issuer, and uses the public key for only encryption.
     - Use [Azure Key Vault](/azure/key-vault/key-vault-whatis) as the solution to create, rotate, and securely manage certificates.
 Make sure the keys satisfy the following criteria:

         - The key must be of type `RSA`
-        - The key size must be between 2048 and 4096 bits
+        - The key size must be between 2,048 bits and 4,096 bits

 2. Export the certificate in base64-encoded X.509 format, and **include only the public key**.